 A shopping list for a beautiful crazing table

-A good table will require a good preparation in advance, make sure you print or save this inforgraphic list while shopping, basically there are 6 groups you need to keep in mind: cheeses, fruits, crackers and bread, meat, dip veggies, sweets and nuts
+A good table will require a good preparation in advance, make sure you print or save this inforgraphic list while shopping, basically there are 6 groups you need to keep in mind: cheeses, fruits, crackers and bread (any bread but I prefer the crunchy and organic slices such as sourdough, ciabatta, or baguette), meat, dip veggies, sweets and nuts

 What’s the difference between a grazing table and a buffet?